 By the early 1900s, after years of trapping and poisoning campaigns and government-sponsored bounties, wolves were eradicated from the U.S. Pacific Northwest.
 The last confirmed Washington wolves were killed in the rainforest valleys of the western Olympia Peninsula in the 1930s.
 Wolf sightings were still occasionally reported from far northeast Washington’s Selkirk Mountains and from near the Canadian border around Ross Lake in North Cascades National Park and in the area of the Pasayten Wilderness..

 To the east, small populations of gray wolves persisted through the 20th century in northwest Montana’s Upper Flathead Valley and in the northern Great Lakes region.

 Welcome home, Washington’s wolves

-That changed in the 1990s and early 2000s as wolves started coming back naturally to Washington from "coastal" gray wolf populations in British Columbia and "continental" gray wolf populations in Idaho and western Montana.
+In the 1990s and early 2000s wolves started coming back naturally to Washington from “coastal” gray wolf populations in British Columbia and “continental” gray wolf populations in Idaho and western Montana.
 Howling, scat and wolf tracks were first documented near the Canadian Border at the north end of Ross Lake in the late 1990s, and later confirmed as the transboundary Hozomeen Pack which dens in British Columbia.

 The early 2000s saw scattered reports of wolves in the Pasayten Wilderness and other areas north of the Methow Valley, and Washington’s first pack in over 70 years, the Lookout Pack, was later confirmed in the mountains west of Twisp.
 In 2008, cameras operated by a Conservation Northwest Citizen Wildlife Monitoring Program volunteer captured the first images of the Lookout Pack pups, the first Washington wolf pups documented in nearly a century.
 In 2009, the Diamond wolf pack was also confirmed in the upper Pend Oreille valley near the Idaho border.